Mimosa-Development-Team/mimosa-frontend/README.md

 1. Node   - Download and install Node.js in https://nodejs.org/en/download
 2. Yarn   - (Linux and macOS) Run `sudo npm install --global yarn` <br />
           - (Windows OS) Open CMD and Run as Administrator.
 Run `npm install --global yarn`
-3. Git    - Downnload and install Git in https://git-scm.com/downloads.
+3. Git    - Download and install Git in https://git-scm.com/downloads.
 For macOS you might need to install homebrew and follow the steps on the link in your terminal.

 ### Setup Project Dependencies